blynkkk/blynk-library/README.md

 [![GitHub forks](https://img.shields.io/github/forks/blynkkk/blynk-library.svg?style=social&label=Fork)](https://github.com/blynkkk/blynk-library/network)
 __________

-### Blynk is **the most popular Internet of Things platform** for connecting any hardware to the cloud, designing apps to control them, and managing your deployed products at scale.
+### Blynk is a unique IoT platform for connecting any hardware to the cloud, designing apps to control them, and managing your deployed products at scale.

 - With Blynk Library you can connect **over 400 hardware models** (including ESP8266, ESP32, NodeMCU, all Arduinos, Raspberry Pi, Particle, Texas Instruments, etc.)to the Blynk Cloud.
 Full list of supported hardware can be found [here](https://github.com/blynkkk/blynkkk.github.io/blob/master/SupportedHardware.md).